 I am always shocked when people buy new cars!
-I have for a long time subscribed to the thought that owning a car is a privilege, not a right.
+I have for a long time subscribed to the thought that owning a car is a privilege, not a rite.
 When you buy a new car, the value sips out faster than the air in a ripped sail, but people still purchase.
 It’s odd that many believe that houses have become the new car, but that is a bit of a stretch.
 In fact, just today a CNN report highlighted that here in Tacoma we may see values increase faster than any other spot in the nation.
 How does that make you feel?
-Yet, most of us may have likely done nothing due to the fear that has to be real or imagined over the nightly news or talk radio.
+Yet, most of us may have likely done nothing due to the fear that has to be real or imagine over the nightly news or talk radio.
 In any event, owning a house is still one of the smartest financial moves you can make, but building one is still better.
 Why?

 There are several reasons, but let’s highlight just a few.